alexdevero/alex-devero-blog/__drafts__/draft--garbage-collection.md

 ### Interlinked objects or circular reference

 Where this concept of reachability and references falls short are interlinked objects.
 This is also called [circular reference].
 This situation happens one two objects reference each other.
-In that case, garbage collector can't remove any of them because each have at least one reference.
+In that case, garbage collector can't remove any of them because each has at least one reference.

 ```JavaScript
 // Create function that creates circular reference